List of X-Men film series characters: Mariko Yashida

-Mariko Yashida (played by Tao Okamoto) is Shingen's daughter and Wolverine's lover.
+Mariko Yashida (portrayed by Tao Okamoto) is Shingen's daughter and Wolverine's lover.

-During the film, the Yakuza make attempts at kidnapping Mariko, as she is the benefactor of her grandfathers company.
-Her own father attempts to kill her and she is also kidnapped by her former lover Harada and taken to Viper.
+During The Wolverine, the Yakuza try to kidnap Mariko because she is the benefactor of her grandfather's company.
+Her own father attempts to kill her, and she is also kidnapped by her former lover Harada and taken to Viper.
 She ultimately kills the Silver Samurai, and takes over her grandfather's company.